Many unique stops in Lincoln, Nebraska make this capital city a must-visit full of allure with attractions perfect for a Midwest vacation

 Twenty miles southwest of Lincoln sits 850 expansive acres of Nebraska tallgrass prairies bursting with wildflowers, wildlife and rich history.
-Pioneers from yesteryear left their marks on the fields, memorializing their presence with authentic 19th-century wagon wheel ruts slicing through the landscape, remarkably left undisturbed through the centuries.
+Pioneers from yesteryear left their marks on the fields, memorializing their presence with authentic 19th-century wagon wheel ruts slicing through the landscape.
+You can witness these reminders of the past which, remarkably, have been left undisturbed through the centuries.

 At Spring Creek Prairie Audubon Center, stroll through over four miles of meandering paths around ponds and a quiet stream surrounded by woodland scenery.
 The visitor’s center, thoughtfully constructed of straw bales, is an essential piece of the land’s preservation history and revitalization efforts.
-Be sure to encounter the interactive exhibits to learn about why the tallgrass prairies are so important to Nebraska’s agricultural history.
+Be sure to encounter the interactive exhibits and ascertain why the tallgrass prairies are so important to Nebraska’s agricultural history.

-Thousands of blooming annuals and perennials and live koi ponds dotted with aimless lily pads create a Monet-inspired atmosphere at the Sunken Gardens.
-During the Great Depression, longtime Lincoln natives transformed a 1.5-acre dumpsite into an exquisite Eden festooned with bouquets, fountains and stone pathways built around existing rock sculptures.
+Thousands of blooming annuals and perennials, and live koi ponds dotted with aimless lily pads create a Monet-inspired atmosphere at the Sunken Gardens.
+During the Great Depression, longtime Lincoln natives transformed a 1.5-acre dumpsite into an exquisite Eden festooned with bouquets, fountains and stone pathways.
+In fact, it was built around existing beautiful rock sculptures.

 The Sunken Gardens made National Geographic’s “Guide to Public Gardens” in their “300 Best Gardens to Visit in the United States” list.
-Explore the property’s gorgeous flora and pollinator habitat and glimpse the brilliant tulips at full bloom during springtime.
+You can explore the property’s gorgeous flora and pollinator habitat and glimpse the brilliant tulips at full bloom during springtime.

 Soak up the sunshine and fresh country air at one of the many agritourism destinations around Lincoln.
-A little south of the capital city is the Sleepy Bees Lavender Farm, where owners Jerry and Holly McCabe overcame the Nebraska climate to provide necessary food for honeybees and utilize the soothing properties of their lavender crop.
+A little south of the capital city is the Sleepy Bees Lavender Farm.
+Owners Jerry and Holly McCabe overcame the Nebraska climate to provide necessary food for honeybees and utilize the soothing properties of their lavender crop.
 They provide the community and beyond with natural beeswax and lavender products for sale online and in their fragrant shop.

-James Arthur Vineyards offers visitors a taste of Nebraska, from food baskets and homemade ciders to wine tastings and meals at their onsite restaurant.
-On your way out of town, check out Robinette Farms south of Lincoln in Martell for fresh micro and organic greens, shoots and other garden delights.
+At James Arthur Vineyards, visitors can get a taste of Nebraska, from food baskets and homemade ciders to wine tastings and meals at their onsite restaurant.
+On your way out of town, check out Robinette Farms south of Lincoln, Nebraska in Martell for fresh micro and organic greens, shoots and other garden delights.
 They also offer an online farmstand featuring several local farmers and food subscriptions.